acgc99/Godot-Widgets/README.md

 ## Godot-Widgets

 A collection of widgets that are useful for GUIs.
+Inspired by [KivyMD](https://kivymd.readthedocs.io).

 If you download the full repository, you will get a small showcase project.